Mental Health Challenges Of First-Generation Immigrants

 Mental health struggles among immigrant adolescents

-Adolescence is often a difficult time in which people explore their individualism and express their personal identity in new ways.
-An immigrant adolescent may have trouble deciphering and navigating their new social environment, which language barriers and racial tensions may exacerbate.
+Adolescence can be a challenging time in which people explore their individuality and express their personal identity in new ways.
+An immigrant adolescent may have trouble deciphering and navigating their new social environment, which can be exacerbated by language barriers and racial tensions.

-Further, an immigrant parent may have similar difficulty balancing the cultural environment where they grew up versus that of their child, potentially leading to clashes that may result in the adolescent experiencing heavier social pressures and discrimination in school.
-According to a 2019 study, parent-child dyads with a smaller acculturation gap report more supportive parenting and fewer adolescent depressive symptoms, whereas mismatched dyads report the opposite.
+Further, an immigrant parent may have similar difficulty balancing the cultural environment of where they grew up versus that of their child, potentially leading to clashes that may result in the adolescent experiencing heavier social pressures and discrimination in school.
+Some research suggests that in parent-child dyads where acculturative conflict (stress arising from differences in cultural values, behaviors, and adaptation rates) is low and parenting remains supportive, mental health outcomes may be more positive.
+On the other hand, when acculturative conflict is high, it may be associated with increased psychological risks.

 How immigrant adolescents may take on a caretaking role

-According to the American Community Survey distributed by the United States Census Bureau, approximately 23.5% of documented immigrant households speak limited English.
+According to the Migration Policy Institute, approximately 23.5% of documented immigrant households speak limited English.
 Teen children of immigrants may learn the host country's language faster than their parents, allowing them to outperform their parents socioculturally.
-This acculturation gap may result in the adolescent acting as a translator and caretaker of their parents, assisting them in matters outside the home where language would present a challenge for the parent and emotionally supporting them in adjusting to the new environment.
+This acculturation gap may result in the adolescent acting as a translator and caretaker of their parents, assisting them in matters outside the home where language would present a challenge for the parent, and emotionally supporting them in adjusting to the new environment.

 Statistics on the impact of caretaking roles in first-generation immigrant children